“A Truly Wonderful Experience”

 Robert always had a plan to change our field, Audiology, for the better – for patients, clients and audiologists.

-Over a 45-year career, Robert has evolved a refreshingly enlightened approach to audiological care, far removed from the standardised methods employed at clinics and in High Street hearing aid providers around the world.
-His goal was to take focus away from product supply, to fostering a clinical environment which was conducive to the development of a much deeper, more personal relationship with clients.
+Over a near fifty-year career, Robert has evolved a refreshingly enlightened approach to audiological care, far removed from the standardised methods employed at clinics and in High Street hearing aid providers around the world.
+His goal is to take focus away from product supply while fostering a clinical environment conducive to the development of a much deeper, more personal relationship with clients.

 "From the very the start we realised that people were searching for something different.
 Time and time again, and more and more over the years, they have told us that the services they experienced elsewhere were impersonal and dumbed down.
-The sole strategy in these other practices seems to revolve around the supply of hearing aids with little empathy or desire to understand how someone was feeling and what issues they were dealing with in their lives – things their sense of hearing had a direct impact upon.
-In nearly every case the focus had just been of technology and hearing aids, but little attention given to the fact that there was a person between the ears crying out not only to hear, but to be heard.
-We realised this population wasn't being served adequately, their voices were lost.
+The sole strategy in these other practices seems to revolve around the supply of hearing aids with little empathy or desire to understand how someone was feeling and what issues they were dealing with in their lives, things their sense of hearing had a direct impact upon.
+In nearly every case, the focus had just been on technology and hearing aids, with little attention given to the fact that there was a person between the ears crying out, not only to hear, but to be heard.
+We realised this population wasn't being served adequately; their voices were lost.
 But their needs resonated.
 We knew we could make a difference to them.
 With everything we do, Hearing Healthcare Practice aims to challenge the status quo.
 We think differently."

-"Now I'm no longer involved in consulting, my role has evolved to read research, interpret studies and attend lectures on all matters related to the hearing sciences, clinical excellence, psychology, ethics, compassion and empathy.
-I read voraciously, distil what I learn and add the experience I’ve built up over the years to guide Tish, Fiona, Angelique, Natalie and Jo our people to be the best they can be every day.
+"Now I'm no longer consulting, my role is mainly managerial and guiding practice development.
+This has afforded me the luxury of being able to take a step back and view every client's hearing treatment with even greater clarity.
+It's so rewarding being able to mentor and coach a team, watching as they flourish and grow as individuals.
+I read voraciously, distil what I learn and add the experience I’ve built up over the years to guide Lauren, Natalie, Jo, Fiona and Ashley, to be the best they can be every day.
 It's also my role to foster an environment where the well-being of our team is paramount.
 Afterall, we all love to be valued and to feel we are contributing to something bigger than ourselves, something that gives us meaning.
 This unique corporate culture is what makes Hearing Healthcare Practice a true collective force."

 It's this view which has propelled Hearing Healthcare Practice to become recognised as leading hearing experts and at the forefront of independent audiology and hearing care in Hertfordshire and the UK.
 Robert concludes: